JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 This is a kind of hyper-conservative strategy that is mostly useful in situations where gags are scarce.
 Effectively, this strategy can save you up to 3 Fruit Pies by replacing them with Seltzer Bottles, which do anywhere from 4 to 8 less damage (albeit more accurately).
-Also obviously useful with one or more throwless toon(s).
+Also obviously useful with 1 or more throwless toon(s).